techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-10-notes.md

 **What this does**

-- Looks at the **first obstacle** in the array (index 0).
+- Looks at the **first** obstacle in the array (`obstacles[0]`).
+- If:
+  - the array is not empty, and
+  - the x‑position of that first obstacle is 0 (left edge),
-- If its x‑position is 0, it is at the left edge and will leave the screen on the next move.
+  then that obstacle is about to leave the screen on the next move.
-- We:
+- The code:
-  - delete the sprite so it disappears visually, and
+  - deletes the **sprite** so it disappears from the LEDs, and
-  - remove the reference from the `obstacles` array.
+  - removes the **reference** from the `obstacles` array.
-- The **while** loop repeats in case several obstacles leave at once (e.g. a full column).
+- The `while` loop repeats in case more than one obstacle at the front of the array has x = 0 (for example, in a column of obstacles).

-**How to explain it to participants**
+**How to explain it**

-- Show an imaginary row of pipes drawn on the board, moving left.
+- Draw a column of obstacle sprites moving left across the screen.
-- Label the leftmost one as “index 0”, the next as “index 1”, and so on.
+- Mark the leftmost as “obstacles[0]”, next as “obstacles[1]”, and so on.
+- Explain:
-- Explain: *“When the first one falls off, we remove it from both the screen and from our list so we don’t keep tracking a ghost.”*
+  > “When the first obstacle reaches the left edge, we don’t want to keep tracking it forever.
+We delete it from the screen and remove it from the array so the game stays tidy and fast.”

 **Common mistakes**

-- Using `if` instead of `while` → only removes one obstacle when multiple should be removed.
+- Using `if` instead of `while` → only one obstacle is removed even if an entire column has reached x = 0.
-- Forgetting to call both **delete sprite** *and* **remove from array** → leads to invisible sprites still being tracked in the array.
+- Forgetting to call **both**:
+  - `delete sprite obstacles[0]`, and
+  - `remove element at index 0 from obstacles` → this leaves “ghost” entries in the array that no longer exist on screen.

-**Quick debugging tip**
+**Debugging tip**

-- Temporarily show `length of obstacles` on the screen.
-If the number climbs forever, this clean‑up step is not working properly.
+- Temporarily show `length of obstacles` on the display or in the console.
+  If the length keeps increasing even when obstacles leave the grid, the clean‑up code isn’t working correctly.

 ---